GuenterQuast/picoDAQ/README.md

     see  https://www.picotech.com/downloads
   - *python* bindings of the *pico-python* project by Colin O'Flynn and Mark Harfouche, https://github.com/colinoflynn/pico-python

-Graphical displays are implemented with *matplotlib*.

-The code was tested with PicoScope device classes PS2000, PS2000a,
-PS3000a and PS4000 under Ubuntu, openSUSE Leap and on RaspberryPi

 *picoDAQ* presently consists of the modules in the direcoctry *picodaqa*, mentioned above, and an example *python* script (*runDAQ.py*) with configuration examples (*.json* files) for the data acquisition (*DAQconfig.json*), for the PicoScope Device (*PSconfig.json*) and for the Buffer Mananger (*BMconfig.json*).